-These strictly defined and regulated services are delivered by the Assessor & Electoral Registration Officer, the responsible independent statutory official, in partnership with the Grampian Valuation Joint Board, an independent local government body which was established by The Valuation Joint Boards (Scotland) Order 1995, and is comprised of members from each of the constituent authorities.
+These strictly defined and regulated services are delivered by the Assessor & Electoral Registration Officer, the responsible independent statutory official, in partnership with the Grampian Valuation Joint Board, an independent local government body which was established by The Valuation Joint Boards (Scotland) Order 1995 and is comprised of members from each of the constituent authorities.
 The Board is required to appoint and resource the Assessor.
 The constituent authorities are required to appoint and resource an Electoral Registration Officer (ERO) and, by agreement, the Board has undertaken this responsibility on behalf of the local authorities.

-The priorities for 2021/22 were:
+The priorities for 2022/23 were:

-- Implement a full household canvass using the reformed canvass model; - Publish revised registers by 1 December 2021; - Prepare for the local government elections scheduled for 5 May 2022; - Maximise Valuation Roll appeal resolution and dispose of all Revaluation appeals by the revised statutory deadline of 31 December 2021; - Maintain a complete and accurate Valuation Roll in terms of the Local Government (Scotland) Act 1975; - Maintain a complete and accurate Council Tax Valuation List in terms of the Local Government Finance Act 1992; - Continue to develop IT systems and procedures to deliver the non-domestic rates reform changes that include more frequent revaluations, greater transparency and improved information gathering powers; - Improve IT service provision and capacity by working more closely with one of the constituent authorities.
+- Implement a full household canvass; - Publish revised registers by 1 December 2022; - Deliver the 2023 general revaluation of all non-domestic properties; - Preparation for the entry of certain parts of public parks in the valuation roll from 2023; - Maintain a complete and accurate Valuation Roll in terms of the Local Government (Scotland) Act 1975; - Maintain a complete and accurate Council Tax Valuation List in terms of the Local Government Finance Act 1992; - In liaison with the Valuation Appeal Panel, arrange a schedule of hearings to dispose of a backlog of Council Tax appeals that had been delayed as a result of the pandemic; - Continue to develop IT systems and procedures to deliver the non-domestic rates reform changes that include more frequent revaluations, greater transparency and improved information gathering powers; - Continue to integrate IT systems into Aberdeenshire Council's framework.